17 Best Things to Do in Stowe, Vermont

 15. Walk to the Giles W. Dewey Memorial Bridge

-The Giles W. Dewey Memorial Bridge is yet another covered bridge that you can’t miss in Stowe.
-This one is dedicated to Giles W. Dewey, a local farmer, politician, and philanthropist who died in 2000.
+The Giles W. Dewey Memorial Bridge is another covered bridge in Stowe, named after a local farmer, politician, and philanthropist who passed away in 2000.

-This bridge is located in the town center so it’s one of the attractions in Stowe Vermont that you can visit without needing a car.
-The structure actually only covers the pedestrian part of the road.
+You’ll find this one right in the town center, so it’s one of the attractions in Stowe, Vermont that you can easily visit without a car.

-The short trail is easy and fairly well-signposted from the parking lot.
-Towards the end, you will meet a fork where you can either go left up a steep section to the right to follow the outer edge of the river to the base of the falls.
+The shortest trail takes about 20 minutes from the parking lot and is well-marked.
+Near the end, you’ll reach a fork where you can either head left up a steep section for a higher view or keep right to follow the river to the base of the falls.

 How to use this map: This map is fully interactive, so you can move around, zoom in/zoom out, and click on the icons.
 If you want to see a larger map, click on the bracket in the upper right corner.
 To see more details and the different layers, click on the tab in the upper left corner.
 If you want to save it for later, click on the star icon next to the name of the map.
 Then simply open Google Maps either on your desktop or phone, go to ‘Saved’/’Maps’, and open the map whenever you need it.